Greg Fonzo, Ph.D.

 VA Palo Alto Health Care System

-Greg Fonzo, Ph.D., is an assistant professor in the Department of Psychiatry at Dell Medical School.
-He is also a courtesy assistant professor in The University of Texas at Austin Department of Psychology.
+Greg Fonzo, Ph.D., is an assistant professor in the Department of Psychiatry and Behavioral Sciences and co-director of the Center for Psychedelic Research and Therapy at Dell Medical School.
+He is also a courtesy assistant professor in the Department of Psychology at The University of Texas at Austin.

-As a primary in-vivo brain assessment methodology, he utilizes structural and functional magnetic resonance imaging to elucidate neurocircuitry mechanisms underlying symptom expression within and across diagnostic categories, vulnerability to disorder development, treatment mechanisms, and individual-level biophenotypic characteristics that moderate or predict outcomes to evidence-based treatments such as psychotherapy and antidepressant medications.
-The ultimate goal of his work is to improve clinical care and patient outcomes for individuals suffering from stress-induced disorders of affect/emotion by discovering how current treatments work, whom is best suited to receiving a particular treatment and why, and designing novel interventions targeted to engage specific brain circuits of interest.
-His vision is for every individual to receive an effective, individually tailored, evidence-based treatment based upon his or her unique constellation of biological, psychological and information-processing style characteristics.
+Fonzo’s ultimate goal is to improve clinical care for individuals living with stress-related affective disorders by discovering how current treatments work, who is best suited to receive a particular treatment and why and designing novel mechanism-focused interventions targeted to engage specific brain circuits of interest.
+His vision is for every individual to receive an effective, individually tailored, biologically informed evidence-based treatment.

 Domestic Travel Fellowship Award